Why Does This Geek Girl Use a Paper Planner?

 Recently I’ve read a few articles on how having your calendar visible helps keep you focused, on task and more productive.
 I decided that perhaps it was time for this Geek Girl to go ‘old school’ and try a ::gasp:: paper planner.

 I’ve been using it for about a month now and guess what?
 It works.
-I’m sure part of it is because I have to physically write down my goals, to do lists, events, meetings and appointments.
+I’m sure part of it is because I have to physically write down my goals, to-do lists, events, meetings and appointments.
 I believe the bigger reason is that it stays within view (and within reach) all day long.
 Right there in my face reminding me of what I need to do, every time I glance away from the computer screen.

 Have I abandoned my online calendaring?
 Not a chance.
 In fact my new appointments, etc. go into that calendar first.
 Each evening, while I’m relaxing a bit, I pull up any new appointments on my phone and add write them into my paper planner.
 I also add notes about how my day might have gone, what new ideas I might have for both my business and my creative endeavors and my personal schedule that includes days that I take care of my granddaughter.

 While online calendaring wasn’t doing everything it could for me, I know that purely relying on the paper planner would be a fail too.
-I’m not the type to tuck my planner in my purse, heck, I don’t even carry a ‘real’ purse half the time, just my wristlet that holds license, cards and my phone.
+I’m not the type to tuck my planner in my purse, heck, I don’t even carry a ‘real’ purse half the time, just my wristlet that holds my license, cards, and my phone.
 The combination of the two, however, is something that I’ve found works at keeping me focused and productive.
 For me it’s worth the small amount of time it adds to my day.

 What works for you?
-Are you a paper planner or online calendar person?
+Are you a paper planner or an online calendar person?
 Do you also use both?
 Share your methods with me in the comments.